Analog transmission: Methods

 There are two basic kinds of analog transmission, both based on how they modulate data to combine an input signal with a carrier signal.
-Usually, this carrier signal is a specific frequency, and data is transmitted through its variations.
+Usually, this carrier signal is of a specific frequency, and data is transmitted through its variations.
 The two techniques are amplitude modulation (AM), which varies the amplitude of the carrier signal, and frequency modulation (FM), which modulates the frequency of the carrier.

 Types

 Most analog transmissions fall into one of several categories.
 Telephony and voice communication was originally primarily analog in nature, as was most television and radio transmission.
 Early telecommunication devices utilized analog-to-digital conversion devices called modulator/demodulators, or modems, to convert analog signals to digital signals and back.

 Benefits and drawbacks

-The analog transmission method is still very popular, in particular for shorter distances, due to significantly lower costs and complex multiplexing and timing equipment is unnecessary, and in small "short-haul" systems that simply do not need multiplexed digital transmission.
+The analog transmission method is still very popular, in particular for shorter distances, due to significantly lower costs with complex multiplexing and timing equipment that are unnecessary, and in small "short-haul" systems that simply do not need multiplexed digital transmission.

 However, in situations where a signal often has high signal-to-noise ratio and cannot achieve source linearity, or in long distance, high output systems, analog is unattractive due to attenuation problems.
 Furthermore, as digital techniques continue to be refined, analog systems are increasingly becoming legacy equipment.

 Recently, some nations, such as the Netherlands, have completely ceased analog transmissions (analog switch-off) on certain media, such as television, for the purposes of the government saving money.